A topic from the subject of Experimentation in Chemistry.

 • The choice of technique depends on the properties of the mixture and the desired level of separation.

-• Filtration is used for separating solids from fluids.
+• Filtration is best for heterogeneous mixtures of solids and liquids.

 Filtration Experiment